 The student must have prior basic knowledge of computers and programming.

-Therefore, and to properly follow this course, it is recommended that students have previously studied the subject 'Computer Fundamentals'.
+Therefore, and to properly follow this course, it is recommended that students have previously studied the subjects 'Computer Fundamentals' and 'Industrial Informatics'.

 3. Justification in the curriculum, relation to other subjects and to the profession